Fontfroide Abbey

-Fontfroide Abbey is found to the south-west of Narbonne in the Aude department of Languedoc-Roussillon.
-It is the setting and surroundings in a quiet wooded valley within the Corbieres mountains that is almost impressive as the abbey itself at Fontfroide.
+Fontfroide Abbey is situated to the south-west of Narbonne in the Aude department of Languedoc-Roussillon.
+The setting and surroundings in a quiet wooded valley within the Corbieres mountains is almost impressive as the abbey itself at Fontfroide.

 History of Fontfroide Abbey